symbiotejs/symbiote.js/core/README.md

 ### tpl-rpcessors.js
 Template processing functions.
 Implements basic template processing flow.

-### listProcessor.js
+### itemizeProcessor.js
-Dynamic list rendering implementation.
+Dynamic list items rendering implementation.

 ### dictionary.js
 Dictionary for the set of the basic keys.

+### slotProcessor.js
+Light DOM support for the template `slot`s.
+This processor is optional since 2.x. and excluded from default template processing pipeline.